bormind/immutable-setter/README.md

 getIn(object: Object, keyPath: Array<String|Number(Int)|undefined>) => Any|undefined
 ```
 * object - plain javascript object.
 It will be treated as immutable.
-* keyPath - array of keys and indexes specifying path to property to read.
+* keyPath - array of keys and indexes specifying path to the property to read.

 ### Examples: